snsinfu/bit4/test954-hetzner_volume_iops/README.md

 - Surprisingly fast.
 - The throughput looks bounded by 100Gbps.
 Ceph storage over 100GbE?
-- At 8kB it records ~4k IOPS on a 1vCPU/2GB machine and ~33k IOPS on a
+- At 4kB-random it records ~4k IOPS.
+Not very fast (NVMe SSD does > 100k IOPS)
-  4vCPU/16GB machine.
-Looks like it greatly benefits from real concurrent I/O.
-- On 1vCPU mchine the performance is similar to SATA SSD.
+  but not bad compared to magnetic disks.
+It's similar to a cheap SATA SSD.